AchuM/Ansible_MPN/README.md

-# Vagrant Box with Ansible Playbooks(MySQL, PHP7-fpm, and Nginx) then, AWS provision with Terrafrom
+# Vagrant Box with Ansible Playbooks(MySQL, PHP7-fpm, and Nginx) plus, AWS provision with Terrafrom
 This vagrant box is with Ansible and contains MySQl, PHP7-fpm, and Nginx

 ### How to install on Ubuntu?